rafael-santiago/tulip/doc/MANUAL.md

     .letring{4?/48-37}-.chord{48-37-28}.chord{2:p}.chord{48-37-26}--
     .letring{4?/400-39}-.chord{400-39-200}.chord{2:p}.chord{400-39-28}-

-Beware that here I am not playing "that" open 6th string when it is played ``a half step down`` (by the way, the original tunning).
+Beware that here I am not playing "that" open 6th string when it is played ``a half step down`` (by the way, the original tuning).
 Here we could hold this note at the 3th fret but we need to sustain it to sound heavy and dude I sincerely hate capos.
 I prefer to find my own way.